We use the first two of Moses’ Ten Commandments as a platform for studying IDOLATRY.

 For example: ELKM says “an eye for an eye and a tooth for a tooth.”
 It sounds harsh.
 But one should pay attention to the SPEAKER.
 The stone Tablet of Sinai were written by “the fingers of ELoHiM” (Exodus 32: 15.)
 They represent therefore the ABSOLUTE JUSTICE.

-But the Oral Torah (we’ll speak about her) says otherwise, that the perpetrator would pay monetary compensation only.
-Another Attribute of the CREATOR, the Attribute of Mercy, would override the harsh verdict of ELKM! .
+The Oral Torah (we’ll lean about her) says otherwise, that the perpetrator would pay monetary compensation only.
+The Oral Torah usually gives the aspect of the a Another Attribute of Mercy, YHVH, who overrides everything. .

 5: ELKM created the Six Days as a Tyrant

-Before making Adam, during the Six Days of CREATION, ELHM created by orders, as a tyrant.
-He commanded and things happened.
+Before making Adam, during the Six Days of CREATION, ELHM created by giving orders, as a tyrant.
+He commanded, and things happened with no discussion or rejection.

 6: ELoHiM is like a builder

-During the Six Days of CREATION, ELoHiM created the Universe as a Builder of a Six Floors Building.
-Each Day consists a Floor.
-At the end of each Day, the Builder checked the last Floor He had built, whether or not it was ‘good’ in His eyes.
+During the Six Days of CREATION, ELoHiM acted like a Builder of a Six Floors Building.
+Each Day of CREATION consisted a Floor.
+At the end of each Day, each Floor, the Builder ELKM checked the Floor He had just built to see whether or not it was ‘good’ in His eyes.

-If the Floor was deemed good, the Builder placed another Floor on top.
-If it was deemed not good, ELHM the Builder eliminated it to nothingness .
+If the Floor was deemed ‘good’ the Builder placed another Floor, or another Day on top.
+If it was deemed ‘not good’ ELHM the Builder eliminated it to nothingness .

 7. ELoHiM is Wise